Posted on 17 Feb 2014 17:03

 Why do Chefs Wear a White Jacket?

 The chef's jacket is a completely practical piece of clothing.
 Although you see all sort of different colors in today's kitchens, white is still the most frequently used color.
 Although white might show stains easier than darker colors, it can also be bleached clean.
 Darker colors will still show many stains, and it is not as easy to get these stains out, as a strong bleach will fade the color produce bleach spots.
 Also, a bright white coat is an assurance to the customer that the chef is clean, and by extension, his kitchen.
-White also does not absorb heat but helps reflect it back, so that the chef is better protected from the harsh heat of cooking flames and pans.
+Nothing looks "cleaner" than bright white.
+White also does not absorb heat but helps reflect it back so that the chef is better protected from the harsh heat of cooking flames and pans.
 Not to mention the occasional flare-up.
 As well, the heavy cotton fabric is protective.

 The traditional chef's uniform.